esthersole/HumDig/README.md

 ```

 ## How-to
 You can open any markdown file on a new tab.
-However, if you'd rather run the decks of slides on a browser, follow the instructions below.
+However, if you'd rather run the decks of slides locally on your browser, download this repository and follow the instructions below.

 ### Step by step
 1. Open a terminal window from the folder where `slides.html` and `*.md` files are